Philip Selway: Radiohead

 In 1991, On a Friday signed a recording contract with EMI and changed their name to Radiohead.
 They found early success with their 1992 single "Creep".
-Their third album, OK Computer (1997), brought them international fame and is often acclaimed as one of the best albums of all time.
+Their third album, OK Computer (1997), brought them fame and is often acclaimed as one of the best albums of all time.

-From their fourth album, Kid A (2000), Radiohead began integrating drum machines and electronic percussion into their music.
-Selway said this "pushed me to create some new dynamics.
-It's another way of solving the problem of arranging songs ...
-Electronics opened up my drumming rather than closing down the possibilities of what I can do.
-Now I can express myself in a more effective way."
-In 2008, Gigwise named Selway the 26th-greatest drummer of all time, praising his "mathematical precision".
+With their fourth album, Kid A (2000), Radiohead began integrating electronic elements such as drum machines into their music.
+Selway said this widened his options and pushed him to create new dynamics, enabling him to express himself more creatively.
+Describing the process of arranging electronic tracks such as "Idioteque" for live performance, he said: "Trying to give that sense of the electronic in the piece but doing it through your 'normal' instrument playing — that naturally develops your own musical voice ...
+Performing those songs live definitely affected how I sounded and how I would approach drum parts."

-Since 2011, Radiohead have performed with a second drummer, Clive Deamer.
-Describing their 2012 tour for The King of Limbs, Selway said: "One [of us] played in the traditional way, the other almost mimicked a drum machine.
+While on tour for their albums King of Limbs (2011) and A Moon Shaped Pool (2016), Radiohead performed with a second drummer, Clive Deamer.
+Selway said: "One [of us] played in the traditional way, the other almost mimicked a drum machine.
 It was push-and-pull, like kids at play, really interesting."
+Selway contributed drums to "Impossible Knots" on Yorke's third solo album, Anima (2019).
+In 2019, Selway testified at an inquest into the 2012 stage collapse that killed Radiohead's drum technician, Scott Johnson.
+For Radiohead's 2025 tour, Selway performed with the drummer Chris Vatalaro.

 By 2011, Radiohead had sold more than 30 million albums worldwide.
-They were inducted into the Rock and Roll Hall of Fame in March 2019; Selway and O'Brien attended the induction ceremony and gave speeches.
-Selway said, "We may not be the greatest musicians around and we're certainly not the most media-friendly of bands.
+They were inducted into the Rock and Roll Hall of Fame in March 2019.
+In a speech at the induction ceremony, Selway said: "We may not be the greatest musicians around and we're certainly not the most media-friendly of bands.
 But we have become very adept at being Radiohead.
 And when that connects with people, it feels amazing."

-Selway contributed drums to "Impossible Knots" from Yorke's third solo album, Anima (2019).
-In 2019, Selway testified at an inquest into the 2012 Radiohead stage collapse that killed his drum technician, Scott Johnson.
+In 2008, Mojo wrote that Selway and Colin Greenwood were "surely the most inventive rhythm section working close to the rock mainstream".
+In the same year, Gigwise named Selway the 26th-greatest drummer, praising his "mathematical precision".